ExpediaGroup/styx/docs/user-guide/admin-interface.md

  `http://<STYX_SERVER_URL>/admin/origins/status`

-This endpoint provides a similar information about as a GUI dashboard in a document form.
-It contains a list of configured origin services and a status of underlying servers, which one are inactive and which ones were disabled.
+This endpoint provides  similar information to the GUI dashboard but in document form.
+It contains a list of configured backend services and the status of their underlying servers, stating which one are inactive and which ones are disabled.

 ## Logging configuration